 Quiet Duration field, and the Quiet Offset field in Quiet elements as required or Quiet Channel elements

 with the AP Quiet Mode field equal to 1.
-Only the most recently received Beacon frame or Probe Response frame defines all future quiet intervals; therefore, all schedules for quiet intervals based on older Beacon
+Only the most recently transmitted Beacon frame or Probe Response frame defines all future quiet intervals; therefore, all schedules for quiet intervals based on older Beacon

 frames or Probe Response frames shall be discarded.